vml39/scavenger/documents/file_architecture.md

   +-- router.js
 ```

 With the file architecture, we wanted to distinguish between what is a component and what is a view in the app.
-Each view corresponded with each of the five pages that we designed.
+Each view corresponded with each of the three pages that we designed.
 The repeating parts of each page were then modularized into components.
-For example, the inventory view allows the user to select a category, which shows a view of all inventory items in the category, and when hey click on an item, they see the specific item view listing the vendors that sell this item.
-We can thus repeatedly use these components without having to rewrite code.
+For example, the vendor view shows all of the vendors (repeating components) and vendor modals on click (another component that can be repeated using different props).
+We can thus recycle these components without having to rewrite code.